 Cozy Cardio Is Here — and It’s a Game Changer

 Like most women, I don’t have a ton of free time.
-Even if I do have a full hour-plus of discretionary time every day, I’m not going to spend it putting on workout clothes, doing a full workout, stretching, and washing my hair — it’s not how I want to spend my limited free time, and at this point in my life, I’m okay with finally admitting that sometimes, that’s the only excuse I need.
+Even if I do have a full hour-plus of discretionary time each day, I’m not spending it putting on workout clothes, doing a full workout, stretching, and washing my hair.
+That’s just not how I want to use my limited free time, and at this point in my life, I’m okay admitting that sometimes, that’s the only excuse I need.

-But the fact remains: Moving our bodies is important.
-It’s healthy, it’ll pay off in the long run, and sometimes that line between honoring your wants and pushing through minor resistance is razor fine.
-But here’s a thought: What if instead of pushing ourselves to go hard every time, we embraced a softer, more enjoyable, more time-effective approach to exercise?
-Cozy cardio might be exactly the refreshing approach to exercise that can change how we view moving our bodies.
+The fact remains: Moving our bodies is important.
+It’s healthy, it pays off in the long run, and sometimes the line between honoring your wants and pushing through minor resistance is razor-thin.
+But here’s a thought: What if, instead of pushing ourselves to go hard every time, we embraced a softer, more enjoyable, and more time-effective approach to exercise?
+Cozy cardio might be just the refreshing perspective that changes how we view movement.

 What is cozy cardio?

-Cozy cardio is a viral concept originated by TikTok creator Hope Zuckerbrow, who explains what cozy cardio is and why she was inspired to creae it.
+Cozy cardio is a viral concept originated by TikTok creator Hope Zuckerbrow, who explains what cozy cardio is and why she was inspired to create it.

 “I want cozy cardio to be a movement for women to reclaim their relationships with exercise,” she says in a TikTok video.
 “Society puts so much pressure on women to look a certain way, and because of that, a lot of them have turned exercise into a punishment, or a means of solely working off the calories from their last delicious meal they ate…or didn’t.
 Cozy cardio rewrites all of that.”